-Honorable Representative Landwehr: Honorable Representative Committee members:
+Senator Suellentrop: Honorable Committee Members:

 Last October I started my 42nd year of private, independent practice as a Certified Registered Nurse Anesthetist (CRNA).
-All my education was provided by CRNAs.
+All my anesthesia education was provided by CRNAs.
 As a Southwest Kansas native, I represent CRNAs who cannot speak because of fear of retaliation and job loss.
 CRNAs have been threaten and CRNAs have lost jobs because of their position on CRNA practice.
 Please understand that.

-The Anesthesiology Assistant (AA) legislation is a solution in search of a problem.
+The Anesthesiology Assistant (AA) legislation, SB223, is a solution in search of a problem.
 If there is a shortage of providers, train more CRNAs!
-This is and has been an ugly, decades long, nationwide effort by the American Society of Anesthesiologists (ASA) to control the practice of anesthesia and eliminate CRNA competition.
+That system is already in place.
+This is and has been an ugly, decades long, nationwide effort by the American Society of Anesthesiologists (ASA) to control money and the practice of anesthesia as well as eliminate CRNA competition.
 If it is so critical that physician anesthesiologists control anesthesia, why don't they personally give all anesthetics?
-The answer is they can make more money by controlling four anesthesia providers working at the same time and taking a percentage of each anesthetic charge.
+The answer is they can personally make more money by controlling four anesthesia providers working at the same time and taking a percentage of each anesthetic charge.
 That's five anesthesia provider costs involved in four surgeries.
 Physician anesthesiologists demand hospitals pay stipends to increase their income over what third party payers reimburse for anesthesia services.
 Increasingly, hospitals are recognizing that it makes no sense and don't want to pay the extra \$150,000 to \$200,000 per operating room for this billing model.
 They are contracting with CRNAs instead.
 This is competition in the market place that physician anesthesiologists want to eliminate with AAs.

-In 2016, U.S. New and World Report and Business Insider each listed physician anesthesiologist as the highest paying job in America.
+In 2018, several publications including U.S. News and World Report, Business Insider, and Forbes, each listed physician anesthesiologist as the highest paying job in America.
 That doesn't happen if you are personally administering anesthesia to one patient at a time as CRNAs do.
-Physician anesthesiologists take half or more of four CRNAs generated income per case and demand a financial subsidy from hospitals to get the income they desire.
+Physician anesthesiologists take half or more of four CRNAs' generated income per case and in addition, demand a financial subsidy from hospitals to get the income they desire.
 CRNAs can practice alone and keep the money they generate.
 AAs by the design of anesthesiologists have to be supervised by anesthesiologists.
 Physician anesthesiologists want to limit competition.
+That is monopolistic behavior.
+It is un-American.
 CRNAs are the ones there second by second with the patient.
-We aren't supervising several anesthetics at the same time.
+We aren't "supervising" several anesthetics at the same time.
 We are there.
 Not one state in the U.S. requires a CRNA be supervised by a physician anesthesiologist.
+Ask urban anesthesiologists how many anesthetics they personally administer alone in a years time.
+The answer for the majority is few if any.
+That's the reason they are able to show up at a hearing at a moments notice.
+They aren't in surgery taking care of patients.
+CRNAs are taking of the patients.